 Browse this section

-• A high proportion of ākonga within Dairy are enrolled in the New Zealand Certificate in Agriculture Level 3 and 4 qualifications, with most work-based ākonga enrolled in the Dairy strands.
-However, enrolment numbers for the Level 4 qualification have fallen significantly.
-We are working with industry to address their need for shorter, targeted and flexible training.
+• A high proportion of ākonga within Dairy are enrolled in the New Zealand Certificate in Agriculture Level 3 and 4 qualifications.
+Most of these workplace-based learners are enrolled in specific Dairy strands.

 • The Milk harvesting and Optimising Milk Quality micro-credential has the highest number of enrolments compared to other Dairy-specific micro-credentials and saw a major increase in ākonga numbers in 2022.
 This is largely being driven by completion of this micro-credential meeting Fonterra’s compliance requirements.